puppetlabs/puppetlabs-apache/README.md

 * Listened-to ports
 * `/etc/make.conf` on FreeBSD and Gentoo

-On Gentoo, this module depends on the ['gentoo/puppet-portage'](https://github.com/gentoo/puppet-portage) Puppet module.
+On Gentoo, this module depends on the [`gentoo/puppet-portage`](https://github.com/gentoo/puppet-portage) Puppet module.
+Note that while several options apply or enable certain features and settings for Gentoo, it is not a [supported operating system](https://forge.puppetlabs.com/supported#puppet-supported-modules-compatibility-matrix) for this module.

 *Note:* This module modifies Apache configuration files and directories and purges any configuration not managed by Puppet.
 Configuration of Apache should be managed by Puppet, as non-Puppet configuration files can cause unexpected failures.

-To temporarily disable full Puppet management, set the [`purge_configs`](#purge_configs) parameter in the base `apache` class to 'false'.
+To temporarily disable full Puppet management, set the `purge_configs` parameter in the `apache` class declaration to `false`.
 We recommend using this only as a temporary means of saving and relocating customized configurations.
 See the [`purge_configs`](#purge_configs) parameter for more information.

 ### Beginning with Apache